-Symptoms of intestinal infection include diarrhea, abdominal pain, and fever.
-More severe cases can lead to bloody diarrhea, dehydration, or even kidney failure.
+Symptoms of intestinal infection include diarrhoea, abdominal pain, and fever.
+More severe cases can lead to bloody diarrhoea, dehydration, or even kidney failure.
 People with weakened immune systems, pregnant women, young children, and older adults are at increased risk for developing these complications.

-Cattle and ruminants are the natural reservoir for E. coli O157:H7, where it exists in the animals’ intestine as part of the normal intestinal flora.
-Outside the natural host, E. coli O157:H7 can survive in diverse environments including water, soil and food.
-In particular, E. coli O157:H7 can survive in meat that has been contaminated with faecal matter, and undercooked beef has been identified as a major source E. coli O157 infection.
-The bacterium can thrive at temperatures ranging from 7 – 50oC and therefore thorough cooking of meats is essential to destroy it.
+Cattle and other ruminants are natural reservoirs of E. coli O157:H7, where the bacteria exists in the animals’ intestine as part of its normal intestinal flora.
+Outside of the natural host, E. coli O157:H7 can survive in diverse environments including water, soil and food.
+In particular, E. coli O157:H7 can survive in meat that has been contaminated with faecal matter and undercooked beef.
+E. coli O157:H7 bacteria can thrive at temperatures ranging from 7 – 50oC, so that thorough cooking of meats is essential to destroy it.
 Other foods have been linked to E. coli O157:H7 outbreaks including unpasteurised milk, cured meats, bean sprouts and leafy vegetables, which have all been associated with faecal contamination.

-E. coli O157 can infect individuals from all age groups.
-E.coli O157:H7 is resistant to stomach acids and is highly infectious.
+E. coli O157 can infect individuals from all age groups, is resistant to stomach acids and is highly infectious.
 In humans, the ingested bacterium invades and colonises the intestinal mucosa.
 Symptoms of E. coli O157 infection include stomach cramps, haemorrhagic diarrhoea and vomiting.
-Haemolytic uremic syndrome (HUS) may occur in severe cases of infection, which may result in life threatening renal failure.
+Haemolytic uremic syndrome (HUS) may also occur in severe cases of infection, which can result in life threatening renal failure.

-Pathogenic strains of E. coli acquire virulence factors through varies means including plasmids and bacteriophages.
-Several virulence factors have been associated with E. coli O157:H7 including shiga toxins, putative virulence plasmid O157 (pO157) and a pathogenicity island referred to as the locus of enterocyte effacement (LEE).
-Together these virulence factors are currently thought to be responsible for the pathogenic nature of E. coli O157:H7 (Lim JY).
+Pathogenic strains of E. coli acquire virulence factors through various means including plasmids and bacteriophages.
+Several virulence factors are associated with E. coli O157:H7, including Shiga toxins, putative virulence plasmid O157 (pO157) and a pathogenicity island referred to as the locus of enterocyte effacement (LEE).
+Together, these virulence factors are currently thought to be responsible for the pathogenic nature of E. coli O157:H7 (Lim JY).